hulloitskai/zoomcraft/README.md

 ## TODO

-1. Allow user to set a fall-out modifier.
+1. Allow user to set a roll-off modifier.